nayowl/school_district_analysis/README.md

 <sub>Figure 6 School Summary After Replacement   </sub>

-For the school summary comparation, it will be focused on Thomas High School because there is no difference for the other school.
-Here is the summary for the field affected by the replacement (the value will be rounded to 2 decimal):
+The school summary comparison will be focused on Thomas High School because there is no difference for the other school.
+Listed below are the summary of the field affected by the replacement (The value will be rounded to 2 decimal):

 •	The average math score decreased 0.07 point from 83.42 to 83.35